why-does-ie-still-exist/IrohCPU/README.md

 This is a CPU written in Verilog intended for simulation.
 It has 256 words of addressable memory, although only 256 bytes of this is accessible to most instructions.

 I wrote it so I could learn how CPUs work at the register level as well as learning about digital logic.
-It is turing complete, although given the memory limitations it probably cna't implement many useful algorithms.
+It is turing complete, although given the memory limitations it probably can't implement many useful algorithms.

 ### How to run